-- 2.1 Human rights are respected. - 2.2 Child labour is not present and employment of young workers is responsibly managed. - 2.3 Modern slavery, forced or compulsory labour do not occur. - 2.4 Workers' rights are respected. - 2.5 Discrimination does not occur. - 2.6 Workers are renumerated in a responsible manner.
+- 2.1 Human rights are respected. - Child labour is not present and employment 000 2.2 of young workers is responsibly managed. - Modern slavery, forced or compulsory 2.3 - labour do not occur.
+Workers' rights are respected.

+- 2.5 Discrimination does not occur. - Workers are renumerated in a responsible manner.

-- 2.7 Facilities, operations and activities are safe. - 2.8 Employer-provided housing is safe and hygienic. - 2.9 Gender equality is maintained and protected. - 2.10 The rights of Indigenous Peoples are known - 2.11 Communities are supported and their rights are respected. - 2.12 Culture is respected and valued.
+- 2.7 Facilities, operations and activities are safe. - 2.8 Employer-provided housing is safe and hygienic. - 2.9 Gender equality is maintained and protected. - The rights of Indigenous Peoples are known 2.10 and respected. - Communities are supported and their rights 2.11 are respected. - 2.12 Culture is respected and valued.